What Is Ego Depletion?

 To maximize one's ability to meet goals, they suggest the following must be in place:

 Motivation may affect willpower and override one's tendency to have lower self-control.
-Motivation is credited with the ability to stay on the course and overcome resistance, but may also be related to the habits that help you achieve your goals.
+It is credited with the ability to stay on course and overcome resistance, but it may also be related to the habits that help you achieve your goals.
 By acting on your motivation to change or achieve a goal, you create more positive habits.

-For example, if you want to have more self-control, you may start incorporating mindfulness meditation into your daily life.
-The practice of meditation is linked with lowering stress, increasing self-awareness, and aiding concentration and focus, as well as providing a host of other benefits.
+For example, if you want to exercise more self-control, you may start incorporating mindfulness meditation into your daily life.
+The practice of meditation is linked to lowering stress, increasing self-awareness, aiding concentration and focus, and providing a host of other benefits.

 The "cool" system is associated with cognitive processes—thinking patterns like actions, goals, and reflection.
 The "hot" system relates to emotions and impulses that are more reflexive and impulsive in nature.